-If you’re a startup or a new business, you’re probably on your way to build your online presence — and a good one at that.
+If you’re a startup or a new business, you’re probably on your way to building your online presence — and a good one at that.
 And the crucial first step would be buying a domain name for your website.

 You’ve made up your mind on a memorable brand name.
 Now, it's time to decide on the right domain for your business.